-358°C=Curie point for Nickel (magnetic transformation) risk of oxydation for copper
+^{: 358°}C=Curie point for Nickel (magnetic transformation)

-2.1.2.
+2.1.1.2.
 Thermistors

-The thermistors which are probes with semiconducting material are much more sensitive than the metallic probes (sensitivity 10 times larger), but they are less stable, and their calibration curve is strongly nonlinear:

-$$R = R_0 \exp \left[B \left(\frac{1}{T - 1} \right) \right]$$ (2.2)
+The thermistors which are probes with semiconducting material are much more sensitive than the metallic probes (sensitivity 10 times larger), but they are less stable and their calibration curve is strongly nonlinear: $R = R_0 \exp \left[B \left(1/T - 1/T_0\right)\right]$.

 The thermistors are presented in several shapes: pearl, disc or rod.
 The pearls are made of semiconducting material dropped on two connecting wires.
 Their diameter is about 0.15 to 2.5mm.
 They can be coated with glass.
-The flat discs are of more important size (2 to 25 mm in diameter and 0.5 to

-12 mm thick).
+The flat discs are of more important size (2 to 25 mm in diameter and 0.5 to 12 mm thick).
 The rods are metalized at their extremity for the contact with the connecting wires.
 Their time constant ranges from a few seconds to several tens of seconds and the temperature range for thermistors goes usually from -50°C to 500°C.

-2.2.
+2.1.2.
 Thermoelectric effects: theory and practice